-Da Vinci Science is a closed campus, meaning that students are not permitted to leave campus during the school day without being signed out by a parent/guardian; students will not be dismissed from school per phone requests by the parent/guardian.
-A student will only be released during the school day to his/her parent/guardian listed in PowerSchool.
+RISE High is a closed campus, meaning that students are not permitted to leave campus during the school day without special permissions on their individualized schedules to allow for jobs, internships, or other administration-approved priorities.
+A student will only be released during his/her scheduled session to his/her parent/guardian listed in PowerSchool.
 If a parent/guardian wishes for one of the emergency contacts listed in PowerSchool to pick up a student early, the parent/guardian must make the request in person or by phone.
 When picking up students early from school, office staff may require photo identification for verification of parent/guardian/emergency contact identity.
-The student will only be called out of class when the parent/guardian/emergency contact arrives at the school to pick him/her up.
+The student will only be called out of session when the parent/guardian/emergency contact arrives at the school to pick him/her up.
 Students 18 years of age or older may sign themselves into and off campus.